Gregg F. Martin: Service career

-From 2002 to June 2004 Martin served as the Commander of the 130th Engineer Brigade.
-He trained and deployed a 3-battalion 1700-soldier brigade from Germany to Kuwait, where the force joined the attack of Iraq, as an essential element of the initial assault on Baghdad.
-The Brigade received American and Allied units from around the world and expanded to more than 20 battalions and 13,000 troops, conducting full spectrum engineer operations across the breadth and depth of Iraq from 2003 to 2004.
+From 2002 to June 2004, Martin served as the commander of the 130th Engineer Brigade.
+He trained and deployed a three-battalion, 1700-soldier brigade from Germany to Kuwait, where the force joined the attack of Iraq, as an essential element of the initial assault on Baghdad.
+The brigade received American and Allied units from around the world, and expanded to more than 20 battalions and 13,000 troops, conducting full-spectrum engineer operations across the breadth and depth of Iraq from 2003 to 2004.

-Martin continued his service as the Deputy G3/5/7 of US Army Europe and 7th Army coordinating operations, planning, training, and international activities for US Army Forces in Europe, Africa, and the Middle East (deployed force into Iraq and Afghanistan).
-From July 2005 to October 2007 he served as the U.S. Army Corps of Engineers, Northwestern Division Commander and Division Engineer of a $2Bn program encompassing Military Construction, Civil Works, Environmental and Disaster Preparedness over a 14 state region.
-Martin was a Presidential appointee on the Mississippi River Commission and also took part in support efforts for Hurricane Katrina.
+Martin continued his service as the deputy G3/5/7 of US Army Europe and 7th Army coordinating operations, planning, training, and international activities for US Army forces in Europe, Africa, and the Middle East (deployed force into Iraq and Afghanistan).
+From July 2005 to October 2007, he served as the U.S. Army Corps of Engineers, as Northwestern Division commander and division engineer of a $2 billion program encompassing military construction, civil works, and environmental and disaster preparedness over a 14-state region.

+Martin was a presidential appointee on the Mississippi River Commission, and also took part in support efforts for Hurricane Katrina.

-He led a complex enterprise of four major schools that educated, trained and developed thousands of soldiers, marines, airmen, sailors and civilians for leadership roles in global operations as the Commanding General at the Maneuver Support Center of Excellence in Fort Leonard Wood, Missouri from October 2008 to January 2010.
-He served as second in command for 3rd Army/US Army Central in the Central Command Area of Responsibility, including support operations in Iraq and Afghanistan, and across the CENTCOM region from January 2010 to April 2010.
-From July 2010 to June 2012 Martin presided as the Commandant of the US Army War College in Carlisle, PA and the President of the National Defense University from July 2012 to July 2014.
-He retired as the Special Assistant to the Chief of Engineers (Major General US Army Corps of Engineers) working towards the Corps' 2025 Future Posture, emphasizing national infrastructure development, optimizing value for Federal engineering and facilities construction.
+He led a complex enterprise of four major schools that educated, trained and developed thousands of soldiers, marines, airmen, sailors and civilians for leadership roles in global operations as the commanding general at the Maneuver Support Center of Excellence in Fort Leonard Wood, Missouri from October 2008 to January 2010.
+He served as second in command for 3rd Army/US Army Central in the Central Command Area of Responsibility, including support operations in Iraq and Afghanistan, and across the CENTCOM region, from January 2010 to April 2010.

+From July 2010 to June 2012, Martin presided as the commandant of the US Army War College in Carlisle, Pennsylvania.
+He was the president of the National Defense University from July 2012 to July 2014.
+He retired as the special assistant to the chief of engineers (major general, US Army Corps of Engineers) working towards the Corps' 2025 Future Posture, emphasizing national infrastructure development, optimizing value for Federal engineering and facilities construction.